tomoyukif/GBScleanR/README.md

 ## Installation
 You can install `GBScleanR` from the Bioconductor repository with running the following code on an R console.
+ * Currently not avaiable from Bioconductor, please install from the GitHub repository.

 From Bioconductor:
 ```